Darwinian Economics ... ? Behavioural Economics ... ? Institutional Economics ... ?

 If you're an aspiring student of economics the pages around here should interest you.
-They're a light and optimistic look at economic growth, wealth creation and technological & institutional innovation.
+They're a light hearted and optimistic look at wealth creation, economic growth and technological & institutional innovation.

 Understanding economic choice starts with the 'why?' questions and the big one - why are some economies rich and some poor? ... and the gap is enormous ... and growing ... could it be -

-just the luck of geography, climate & natural resources?
+just the random luck of geography, climate & natural resources?

 It must be one of the three ... mustn't it?

 Around 1850 Karl Marx and Charles Darwin rejected both luck and divine intervention; they proposed new answers to the 'why?' questions.

 Marx suggested an historically plausible top down design process of command & exploitation - an elitist class conspiracy driven by selfish greed.
 But there were 5 Marxist Myths which were incompatible with an evolutionary view of economics; the copy / vary / select process of natural selection -